bkunyiha/blockchain/book-draft/README.md

 If you're already familiar with blockchain concepts and Rust, you can dive deeper into specific areas:

-- **Blockchain Implementation:** Start with [Chapter 2: Introduction to Bitcoin & Blockchain](bitcoin-blockchain/README.md) for fundamentals, then [Chapter 2.1: Cryptography](bitcoin-blockchain/crypto/README.md) and [Chapter 2.2: Transaction System](bitcoin-blockchain/02-Transaction-System.md) to understand our implementation choices and design decisions.
+- **Blockchain Implementation:** Start with [Chapter 2: Introduction to Bitcoin & Blockchain](bitcoin-blockchain/README.md) for fundamentals, then [Chapter 2.1: Cryptography](bitcoin-blockchain/crypto/README.md) and [Chapter 2.2: Transaction ID Format](bitcoin-blockchain/primitives/02-Transaction-ID-Format.md) to understand our implementation choices and design decisions.
 - **UI Architecture:** Explore [Chapter 4: Desktop Admin Interface](bitcoin-desktop-ui/03-Desktop-Admin-UI.md) or [Chapter 7: Web Admin Interface](bitcoin-web-ui/06-Web-Admin-UI.md) to see how we've structured our user interfaces.
 - **Deployment:** Jump directly to [Chapter 8: Docker Compose](ci/docker-compose/01-Introduction.md) or [Chapter 9: Kubernetes](ci/kubernetes/README.md) to understand our deployment strategies.